docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communicating-through-messages.rst

 ------------------
 An application can be the target of a message; that is, it receives an unsolicited message from another application.
 An unsolicited message is handled by the static BridgeTalk.onReceive callback function in the target application.
-See "Handling unsolicited messages" on page 172.
+See :ref:`handling-unsolicited-messages`.
 An application that sends a message can receive response messages; that is, messages that come as the result of requesting a response when a message was sent.
 These can be:
 The result of an error in processing the message